modelab/grasshopper-primer/en/2-extensions/2-1/2_Components.md

 This component is similar to the others in this section, but the data is organized in a tree according to the faces of the mesh, with one branch per face.
 The outputs are the vertices of each face, the adjacent edges, and the centers of neighboring faces.

-Note - This component only allows triangulated meshes.

 ![IMAGE](images/04B_face-neighbors.png)
 > **Face Neighbors** - Adjacent vertices, adjacent edges, and neighboring faces